bluesky/tiled/docs/source/reference/service.md

    tiled.server.app.get_app
 ```

-## Internal Cache
+## Data Cache

-The "data" cache is available to all Adapters to cache their data
+The "data" cache is available to all Adapters to cache their data resources.
+It
-resources, such as a file handled or parsed file contents.
-It is a process-global singleton.
+is a process-global singleton.

 Implementation detail: It is backed by [Cachey](https://github.com/dask/cachey).